 Considering where I was and where I am right now, I can see progress.
 I’m not yet where I want to be but I’m in the race making progress by His Grace.
 When I was a boy my friends call me father, but today I’m the real father my friends used to call me and I’m proud to say that I’m a father to my Children and a loving husband to my beautiful Queen.

-Friends!, One thing that keeps me going is to focusing on those things God has to help me achieved, each time I remember where I was and where I’m now and where I’m going, my inner strength is been renewed, Hope springs up in me and I know that having good plans, sound mind and love for each other, nothing can stop us from reaching our end goal.
+Friends!, One thing that keeps me going is to focus on those things God has to help me achieve, each time I remember where I was and where I’m now and where I’m going, my inner strength is been renewed, Hope springs up in me and I know that having good plans, sound mind and love for each other, nothing can stop us from reaching our end goal.

 Do you realize that each time you spend thinking on what you don’t have yet, you may likely end up not seeing reasons to appreciate God and that can make you end up despaired, despondent and even confused?

-To those my friends that lost their jobs during the worst economic recession that hit our country, I want to encourage you to remain resolute and resilient.
+To those of my friends that lost their jobs during the worst economic recession that hit our country, I want to encourage you to remain resolute and resilient.
 Life is never unfair to anyone but only circumstances have always been uncertain.
 According to Shakespeare “there is a divinity that shapes our end and rough-hewed it how we will”.
 Your best is yet to come.

 You know what?
 I have a dream for Nigeria our dear country which I want to share with you: